BDC Hamburger Icon

 Salesforce

-• Track results accurately: We were impressed by how the Salesforce CRM tracks, analyzes and reports on both customer journey and marketing campaign outcomes.
+• Track results accurately: We were impressed by how Salesforce CRM tracks, analyzes, and reports on the customer journey and marketing campaign outcomes.
 If you sell online, you’ll find the revenue and purchase funnel reports particularly useful.

-• Ready-made and customizable reports: Speaking of reports, Salesforce offers a variety of prebuilt reports that you can modify.
-You can also customize the analytics dashboard so that it displays the information you want, such as revenue trends and levels of customer engagement.
+• Ready-made and customizable reports: Salesforce offers an impressive array of prebuilt reports that users can modify.
+You can also customize the analytics dashboard to display the information you want, such as revenue trends and levels of customer engagement.

-• Trustworthy data: We like how Salesforce’s Duplicate Management tool cleans up your database and how integrations like Data.com Clean check for accuracy with external sources.
-Another app, LASER Credit Access, even adds credit scores to your records.
+• Trustworthy data: We like how Salesforce’s Duplicate Management tool cleans up your database.
+We also like how data enrichment tools like PipeLaunch use LinkedIn and other helpful online data to help you build each prospect.
+Another app, LASER Credit Access, even adds business credit scores to your records.

 Salesforce reporting